Rakshit828/VidAgent/README.md

 ## Live Demo
 URL:
 [ChatTube-AI](https://chattube-ai.netlify.app/)

-You have to wait for few seconds as the server takes time connect because its incative when not used.
+*You have to wait for few seconds as the server takes time connect because it's incative when not used.

 ## Features